 Elsewhere, when Karloff sets up base in a small Maine town, the locals fearfully mutter and demand access to his lab for no other reason than that he is a scientist conducting experiments in a big old house.
 Invariably, a local lynch mob bursts into the house at the same time as the experiment goes awry and brings the entire laboratory crashing down on top of Karloff.
 It is hard to think of any other mad science film of the era that embodied the fear of science at such an hysteric level.

-This is also the oddity of being a mad science film that creates all the usual fear and anxiety about a device that had actually been built in the real world at the time the film was made – namely the EEG, which was first constructed in 1924.
+This is also the oddity of a mad science film that creates all the usual fear and anxiety about a device that had actually been built in the real world at the time the film was made – namely the EEG, which was first constructed in 1924.
 Rather more amusingly in contrast to today’s routine devices, the one built in the film takes up an entire room with a bank of electrical equipment that fills one whole wall, the subject bound in a full body suit with something like an oblate diving helmet covering their head, while the recordings are created by a giant stylus arm writing the wave patterns on a rolling slate that takes up another wall.

 The Devil Commands is a better budgeted mad scientist film than the ones being churned out by Monogram and PRC but, at contrast to Everson, I would argue that director Edward Dmytryk does nothing terribly remarkable with it for the most part.
-The one scene he does something eerie is where maid Dorothy Adams sneaks into the laboratory and comes across a circle of bodies each covered in tarpaulins, inadvertently activates the switches and starts electricity coursing through the bodies before she is accidentally electrocuted.
-The climactic experiment is something eerie with the covered bodies all around a table, lit up by electricity flowing through them, and with Anne Revere sitting at the head of the table connected to all of them via a diving helmet with two giant diodes poking out the side.
+The one scene he does something eerie is where maid Dorothy Adams sneaks into the laboratory and comes across a circle of bodies each covered in tarpaulins, where she then inadvertently activates the switches and starts electricity coursing through the bodies before she is accidentally electrocuted.
+The climactic experiment is something eerie with the covered bodies around a table, lit up by electricity flowing through them, and with Anne Revere sitting at the head of the table connected to all of them via a diving helmet with two giant diodes poking out the side.

 Edward Dmytryk was a director who had a career between the 1930s and 1970s in which he made a number of classic films such as The Caine Mutiny (1954), Warlock (1959), Walk on the Wild Side (1962) and The Carpetbaggers (1964).
 He delivered other genre entries such as the mad scientist film Captive Wild Woman (1943), the psycho film The Sniper (1952) and Bluebeard (1972) with Richard Burton as a multiple wife murderer.